dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/P4MissionsDemo.md

     <string name="demo_desc_pointing">TapFly Mission</string>
 ~~~

-Finally, jump over to your associated layout in layout/activity_ tracking_test.xml and replace everything with the same xml file from the Github Sample Project, since the xml file's content is a lot, we don't show them here.
+Finally, jump over to your associated layout in layout/activity_ tracking_test.xml and replace everything with the same xml file from the tutorial's Github Sample Project, since the xml file's content is a lot, we don't show them here.
 For more details, please check the related xml file from the Github Sample Project of the demo project.

 For the UI, we declare a main title, a return button, a connect status text view, a TextureView to show live video stream, an ImageView to show the tracking rectangle, etc. Here is a screenshot of the preview of TrackingTestActivity: